 Peer Review Process

-All manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgements have to be as objective as the manuscript's subject allows.
-Manuscripts are evaluated confidentially, exclusively on the basis of the paper's scientific merit.
-ECOCYCLES adopts the single blind review process.
+All manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgments have to be as objective as the manuscript's subject allows.
+Manuscripts are evaluated confidentially, exclusively based on the paper's scientific merit.
+ECOCYCLES adopts the single-blind review process.
 The decision on the manuscript is based on two or more reviews.
 Reviewers are expected to identify uncited relevant work(s), and point out the overall strengths and weaknesses that may be present.
 Throughout the review process, the anonymity of the referees should be preserved.

 Authors, after uploading their manuscript, may suggest names they wish to exclude from the list of possible reviewers of their paper.

 During the review international standards are followed: manuscripts are read by the Editor in Chief who decides whether the submission complies with the formal requirements and is within the scope of ECOCYCLES.
 If yes, he assigns an Editor who is responsible for the review process.
 The Editor selects the reviewers (at least two anonymous professionals).
 The Editor assesses the reviewers' evaluations and discusses them with the Editor in Chief.
-Editors communicate with the authors and make the decision of acceptance or rejection of the submitted manuscript.
+Editors communicate with the authors and decide on acceptance or rejection of the submitted manuscript.

 The Editorials of ECOCYCLES have a "zero tolerance for plagiarism" policy.
 Plagiarism issues are checked by the reviewers and by the online Dupli Checker (duplichecker.com) tool.

 ECOCYCLES publishes two issues a year aiming to become a quarterly journal.
 Individual papers will be published as soon as they are ready, by adding them to the "current" volume's Table of Contents.